 Processes submitted through SAGe, must have the authorization request attached to a Change Request (SM – Solicitação de Mudança), type "Other” that shall be prepared and sent to FAPESP.

-b.7) If an Young Investigator Fellowship is granted, it must be requested in SAGe as grants awarded as budget items.
+b.6) If an Young Investigator Fellowship is granted, it must be requested in SAGe as grants awarded as budget items.

-c) It is allowed to apply for a grant without the support of a research institution.
+c) It is possible to apply for a grant without the support of a research institution.
 In these cases, if the reviews are positive, the Principal Investigator has 90 days to submit a letter of support from an interested Institution.
 Only then, FAPESP will proceed to the application final review.

 d) The granted resources depend on the field of the research and the details of the approved project and the decision about the budget takes into consideration the operational conditions of the institutions.
 Researchers who intend to develop a project in less structured institution may request higher grants than if the research would be developed in a better equipped institution.
 In this way, FAPESP aims to create realistic and adequate conditions to the execution of the awarded project within the scope of the program.

-b) The Young Investigator Fellowship, when awarded, may last up to 24 months, always beginning on the first day of each month with the possibility of a 24-month extension, as long as the Fellowship term does not exceed the Award term (check item 12.1).
+b) The Young Investigator Fellowship, when awarded, may last up to 24 months, always beginning on the first day of each month with the possibility of a 24-month extension, as long as the Fellowship term does not exceed the Grant term (check item 12.1).
 The Young Investigator Fellowship shall not exceed 48 months.

 b.1) In the calculation of the maximum period for a Young Investigator Fellowship, it shall be computed the period of FAPESP fellowships previously received in equivalent modality to Post-Doctoral, considering that the total sum shall not exceed 6 (six) years.
 In this case, the Host Institution shall make explicit the circumstances that allow the researcher affiliation to its permanent staff.